HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 - Exporting a user session usage report in CSV format
 - New search configuration using OpenSearch
-- Nested access control for Digital Asset Manager
+- Digital Asset Management - Access control for nested collections
 - New guidance for performance sizing for rendering with maximum throughput on a single node
 - Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository